-• responded to, or resolved, in the best possible way for the student(s), their families, and for the Institute;

-- documented appropriately; - reported to relevant officers within the Institute, relevant international and Australian government agencies and other stakeholders (as required); - communicated to the family in an appropriate way if necessary; and - managed in a manner to ensure that the Institute's reputation, domestically and internationally, is not damaged as a result of the incident.
+- Responded to, or resolved, in the best possible way for the student(s), their families, and the Institute. - Documented appropriately. - Reported to relevant officers within the Institute and relevant international and Australian government agencies and other stakeholders (as required). - Communicated to the student(s) family appropriately if necessary. - Managed to ensure that the Institute's domestic and international reputations are not damaged due to the incident.

-3. Scope
+2. Scope

-This policy and corresponding procedures applies to:
+This policy and its associated procedures apply to:

-- Any category of individual or groups of enrolled students (e.g. non-award, undergraduate, postgraduate and research, domestic and international) from the Institute where the student critical incident occurs on campus; - Any category of individual or groups of enrolled students from the Institute when the student critical incident occurs during an approved the Institute related activity regardless of onshore or offshore.
-The Institute related activities include field trips, placements, internships, study tours etc.; and - All international student critical incidents regardless of whether at the time of the incident, the student is engaged in an approved or non-approved the Institute related activity and on or off campus, or engaged in an approved the Institute related activity off-shore. - a written record of any critical incident and remedial action taken by IMC will be maintained for at least two years after the overseas student ceases to be an accepted.
+- Any category of individual or groups of enrolled students (e.g. non-award, undergraduate, postgraduate, research, domestic and international) at the Institute when the student critical incident occurs on campus. - Any category of individual or groups of enrolled students from the Institute when the student critical incident occurs during an approved Institute-related activity, regardless of it being onshore or offshore.
+The Institute's related activities include field trips, placements, internships, and study tours. - All international student critical incidents, regardless of whether, at the time of the incident, the student is engaged in an approved or non-approved Institute-related activity on or off campus or an approved Institute-related activity offshore.
+A written record of any critical incident and remedial action taken by the Institute will be maintained for at least two years after the international student ceases to be enrolled in an Institute course of study.